1900

 WW2, the Holocaust,

-the Cold War, and arguably the entire worldwide communist democide.
+the Cold War, and the entire worldwide communist democide.

 pursuit of science, enlightenment, democracy, capitalism